appnexus/lucid/README.md

 # Lucid

-An upcoming UI component library from AppNexus. **This is a work in progress**.
+A UI component library from AppNexus.

 ## Install